circleci/circleci-docs/jekyll/_cci2/about-circleci.md

 ## Customer Use Cases

 The following section outlines two examples of real-world CircleCI usage.
-See the [CircleCI Customers page](https://circleci.com/customers/) for the complete set of case studies for companies large and small who are using CircleCI.

 ### Coinbase
 Coinbase runs CircleCI Enterprise behind their firewall for security and reliability.
 The [Coinbase case study report](https://circleci.com/customers/coinbase/) reveals that using CircleCI reduced their average time from merge to deploy in half, reduced operations time spent on continuous integration maintenance from 50% of one person's time to less than one hour per week, and increased developer throughput by 20%.